monyhar/monyhar/monyhar/docs/linux/sysroot.md

 The pre-built sysroot images occasionally needs to be rebuilt.
-For example, when security updates to Debian are released, or when a new package is needed by the chromium build.
+For example, when security updates to Debian are released, or when a new package is needed by the monyhar build.
 If you just want to update the sysroots without adding any new packages, skip to `Using build_and_upload.py`.

 ### Adding new packages